Adjusting To Civilian Life After Military

 A successful transition is dependent on how or even if a Veteran’s military experience transfers to civilian job skills.
 Nearly 70% of Veterans report finding a job as the greatest transition challenge.5 According to Tom Tarantino, chief policy advisor for Iraq and Afghanistan Veterans of America, “Expectations of people leaving the military are higher than reality.”6 Combined with the fact that many employers struggle translating military skills into job roles, many Veterans are left waiting for a “perfect” job that may not exist.

 Transition challenges are not limited to the workplace.
 One study of the factors that cause alienation among student Veterans describes a list of barriers Veterans must overcome on their pathway to a successful educational experience.
 When converting from the service to student life, military Vets:7

 - Must be their own boss, learn to set their own schedules, and even challenge authority—traits contrary to military life.

 - Face a maze of “confusing procedures and delays” when accessing VA educational benefits.

 - Learn to socialize with typically younger students who have less respect for authority.

-To cope, some resort to substance abuse.
-One study found that, in the 6 months following separation, marijuana and “hard drug” use increased significantly among its study group of combat veterans.10 Drug abuse only compounds vets’ difficulties in reaching job and educational achievements.
+To cope, some resort to substance use.
+One study found that, in the 6 months following separation, marijuana and “hard drug” use increased significantly among its study group of combat Veterans.10 Drug use only compounds Vets’ difficulties in reaching job and educational achievements.